There are heaps of Car Alarm Reviews on the net, but most are not that honest!

-I often describe my job as being a a game of hide and seek involving cable dressing.
-There’s also many hours involved learning each vehicle and I’m constantly updating my notes and refining my way if doing each install.
+I often describe my job as being a game of hide-and-seek involving cable dressing.
+There are also many hours involved learning each vehicle and I’m constantly updating my notes and refining my way if doing each install.

 A good install will not be easy to access and remove, it will be well secured so it does not rattle and all wires should be run with factory looms where possible and not interfere with the vehicle functions.